 To begin the selling process, you first need to create an account on Forge.
 Forge does not charge a fee to create an account or to access Forge and join our global network of buyers and sellers.
 Forge only gets paid upon the completion of a successful transaction.

 At this stage, you will need to complete your profile, including confirming your identity by uploading valid identification.
-You will not be able to list your shares for purchase before you complete this process.

 The onboarding steps are key components of transacting on Forge, as all buyers and sellers must be credentialed in order to complete a transaction.
-This means that the data you see on Forge has been submitted by credentialed users, helping ensure the quality and accuracy of data and leading to a higher likelihood of completing transactions.
+This means that the data you see on Forge has been submitted by credentialed users, helping ensure the quality and accuracy of data and a higher likelihood of completing transactions.

 Step 4: Research and submit an asking price